YihanLIU0224/FYP-5-axis-robot/README.md

 Program to detect and measure the coordinate of object with a specific colour
 ### ----------------------------------------------------------------------------------------------
 ### (3.2) Facial Recognition
+The procedures to use facial recognition code are
+1. Recognize the face and save specific facial images into a database
+2. Train the camera using database to generate trainer.yml
+3. Recognize the specific face using trainer.yml
 #### haarcascade_frontalface_default.xml
 This is the classfication file used for recognizing face, which is copied from https://github.com/opencv/opencv/blob/4.x/data/haarcascades/haarcascade_frontalface_default.xml
 #### data_setup.py